 The web panel and the desktop are relatively neat, simple to operate.
-The web-panel and mobile app have the option to display files and folder in two ways, Grid and List.
-The user-interface of neither of them feel clogged or cluttered.
-The Search option at the top saves the users from the painstaking work of browsing through hundreds of files and folders to locate their file.
+The web-panel and mobile app have the option to display files and folders in two ways, Grid and List.
+The user interface of neither of them feels clogged or cluttered.
+The Search option at the top saves the users from the painstaking work of browsing through hundreds of files and folders to locate their files.

 The desktop app is all about the right-click contextual menu and a centralized folder where all the synced files appear.

 The knowledge base of Google drive is extensive and contains more than 200 articles related to various aspects and troubleshoots.

 In any case, if you don’t feel satisfied with the published articles, there is always an option at the top right of the support page with the option to either request a callback, chat with a representative, or communicate over email.

 We chose the CHAT feature and raised a genuine query regarding the desktop app.
 The support representative was fast and precise with his replies.

 If the chat is abruptly interrupted for any reason, then a follow-up email is sent enquiring about further assistance and resuming the conversation.